-This manual describes features that may or may not be on the vehicle because of optional equipment that was not purchased on the vehicle, model variants, country specifications, features/applications that may not be available in your region, or changes subsequent to the printing of this owner's manual, including changes in standard or optional content.
+model variants, country specifications, features/applications that may not be available in your region, or changes subsequent to the printing of this owner's manual.

 If the vehicle has the Duramax Diesel engine, see the Duramax diesel supplement for additional and specific information on this engine.